Prospero1988/Demiurge_JASON/README.md

 ## 💡Key Features

 - **Molecule Generation**: Converts SMILES codes into 3D molecular structures and saves them as flattened 2D `.mol` files using RDKit.
-- **NMR Spectrum Prediction**: Predicts NMR spectra for each molecule using a custom Java-based [NMRshiftDB2](https://sourceforge.net/p/nmrshiftdb2/wiki/PredictorJars/) predictor.
+- **NMR Spectrum Prediction**: NMR spectral predictions are performed locally with **JEOL JASON** (commercial, proprietary software by JEOL Ltd.), accessed programmatically via the `BeautifulJASON` Python API.
 - **ECFP4 Fingerprints Generation**: Generates feature space using ECPF4 fingerprints with radius 2. (activated via --predictor FP)
 - **Bucketization**: Converts predicted NMR spectra into a uniform matrix using a bucketing technique.
 - **Data Merging**: Merges the bucketized spectra/fingerprints with property labels to form a consolidated dataset.